Falaxsa13/ML-4641/website/src/content/docs/proposal/problem.md

 description: Problem and motivation behind the heart disease predictor project.
 ---

-### Problem
+### Problem & Motivation

-Cardiovascular disease is the leading cause of death worldwide, yet early detection often fails.
-Many symptoms go unnoticed, leading to late diagnoses and preventable complications.
-The lack of accessible and affordable preventative care leaves many underserved populations at higher risk.
-We propose a machine learning model that analyzes patient data to predict cardiovascular disease risks.
+CVD early detection often fails with many symptoms going unnoticed, leading to late diagnoses and preventable complications.
+The lack of accessible and affordable preventative care leaves underserved populations at higher risk.
+Current prevention efforts are limited by the time and expertise needed for accurate early detection.
+We propose an ML model to analyze patient data and predict CVD risks, enabling earlier intervention, improving resource efficiency, and empowering individuals to make informed health decisions.

-### Motivation

-Current cardiovascular disease prevention efforts are limited by the time and expertise needed for accurate early detection, leaving many patients unaware of their risks until it’s too late.
-A machine learning-based risk detection tool can enable healthcare systems to intervene earlier, improving resource efficiency and empowering individuals to take control of their health through informed decisions.